jarrodBrandreth/fooCoding-module-databases/Week1/README.md

 - Install MySQL Workbench (graphical client, optional) <br>
 *Make a note of the root password either given to you or set by you during the installation*

-Before arriving to class on Sunday, please watch all of the videos in [this video playlist](https://www.lynda.com/SharedPlaylist/0299ced540444d7197460e7f1f74ddab) on Lynda.
-If you actually manage to watch them all and understand everything, then you are a database expert.

 ## Setup